bedla/bedla.github.io/_posts/2015-03-15-forest_wildfire_simulation_in_netlogo.md

 ---
 layout: post
 title: "Forest wildfire simulation in NetLogo"
-categories: forest wildfire simulation netlogo
+categories:
+  - forest
+  - wildfire
+  - simulation
+  - netlogo
+  - university
 ---

 Here you can find my project from University of "Forest wildfire simulation" using intelligent agents/robots.